-Light painting wedding photography is a unique and fairly complex type of nighttime wedding photography.
-Our one-of-a-kind light painted wedding photographs are created with high powered strobe lights.
+Light painted wedding photography is a unique and very complex type of wedding photography.
+Our one-of-a-kind light painted wedding photographs are created with very high-powered strobe lights.
 During the process, the whole scene is lit from multiple angles.
 The camera never moves, only the lighting does.

 Traditional Light Painting Versus Wedding Photography Light Painting

 Traditional light painted photographs are created using long exposures of up to a minute or more.
 These light painted photos are created with stationary subjects.
 Because of the long exposures, people are not in these light painting photos as any movement would photograph as blurry.

 Joannie and I have taken traditional light painting photography up a couple of notches.
 Because we use such advanced lighting equipment at our weddings, we are able to create these very cool light painted wedding photos with our couples in the photo!

 Go Where No Other Wedding Photographer Has Gone Before

 Do you like the Star Trek reference?